4D-Game/sdk/docs/gamecontrol-sdk/index.md

 # Gamecontrol SDK

 The Gamecontrol is the center of the game.
 You can think of it like a referee.
-The Gamecontrol controls the game loop and decides wich player won.
+The Gamecontrol controls the game loop and decides which player won.
 In order to achieve this, the module provides a `Game` class.

 The `Game` class provides events depending on the game state as well as a method to change it.